 - Relationships between data items are displayed as colors instead of arrows or lines.

 QlikView has many different applications.
-In which way you need to use is up to you.
+Which way you need to use is up to you.
 Below are few applications where you can use QlikView.

 - Dynamic graphical tables and charts